-The directors are responsible for preparing the Directors' Report and the financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the Strategic Report and the Directors' Report and the financial statements in accordance with applicable law and regulations.

 Company law requires the directors to prepare financial statements for each financial year.
 Under that law the directors have elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law, including FRS 102, 'the Financial Reporting Standard applicable in the UK and Republic of Ireland').